 Melco and Crown may take action to construct and operate new gaming projects located in other countries in the Asian region, which, along with their current operations, may compete with our projects in Macau and could have adverse consequences to us and the interests of our minority shareholders.
 We could face competition from these other gaming projects.
 We also face competition from regional competitors, which include Crown's Crown Casino Melbourne and Burswood Casino in Australia.
 We expect to continue to receive significant support from both Melco and Crown in terms of their local experience, operating skills, international experience and high standards.
-Specifically, we have support arrangements with Melco and Crown under which they provide us technical experience and the Macau peninsula projects and the operations of the Crown Macau and the Macau peninsula projects and the operations of the Crown Macau and the Macha Clubs businesses.
+Specifically, we have support arrangements with Melco and Crown under which they provide us technical expertise in connection with the development of the City of Dreams and the Macau peninsula projects and the operations of the Crown Macau and the Mocha Clubs businesses.
 Should Melco or Crown decide to focus more attention on casino gaming projects located in other areas of Asia that may be expanding or commencing their gaming industries, or should economic conditions or other factors result in a significant decrease in gaming revenues and number of patrons in Macau, Melco or Crown may make strategic decisions to focus on their other projects rather than us, which could adversely affect our growth.
 We cannot guarantee you that Melco and Crown will make strategic and other decisions which do not adversely affect our business.